living in Germany

 Code Switching: When Cultures Collide

-NPR’s Code Switch highlights how perspectives on personal space can clash when different cultural norms intersect.
-For someone new to Germany, understanding these norms is crucial.
-Picture trying to give a hearty bear hug to a new German acquaintance, only to be met with a polite yet firm handshake—the classic cultural pivot.
-(Note from the Founder of Booka Local: Please only give a handshake to your new neighbour.)
+When different cultural norms meet, perspectives on personal space can clash as NPR’s Code Switch reports.
+For someone who has recently arrived in Germany, knowing these standards is important.
+Just imagine trying to give a big bear hug to a new German friend only to be met with a polite yet firm handshake – the textbook example of cultural pivot.
+(Note from Booka Local Founder: Please just give your new neighbor a handshake.)

 Missteps and Laughter: The Learning Curve